abinnquist/fNIRSpreProcessing/README.md

  subject's .hdr file that had the correct montage.

  2. Delete all false start files from the data directory, or will cause script to error out.
 	- UPDATE: If the script errored out while preprocessing but what was processing was done correctly you should be able to start from that point.
-However, probably best to start fresh.

 3. The main folder should be 'fNIRSpreProcessing' NOT 'fNIRSpreProcessing-main' remove the '-main' if so.
 4. If you are having problems with the compile script this may be due to how you named your scans.
 I have yet to find a perfect fix if your naming system has something like: